tobijk/caius/doc/_manpages/subprocess.md

 ## ADDITIONAL HINTS

-If an error occurred on invocation, `wait` will return -1.
+Deleting a `Popen` object that is associated with an active process, using `itcl::delete object`, will implicitely terminate the process.
+If the process was terminated pre-maturely, wait will return -1.

 ## SEE ALSO